-This article was written by Emily Parkherst and featured in the Puget Sound Business Journal this week
+This article was written by Emily Parkherst and featured in the Puget Sound Business Journal

 Ice cubes clink softly as Eric Gutierrez leans back in his chair and swishes the Westland Distillery Single Malt Whiskey around a lowball glass.